Type-safe bitwise operations - TL;DR

 operator&&(e1, e2) -> bool { return !!(e1 & e2); }

-And once more, there is no short-circuit evaluation!
+and there is no short-circuit evaluation!

 Warning